Gillgamesh/boneless_relativity/README.md

 ## HOW TO USE

 1. Install the "controlp5" library through Processing's built in Library manager ("Sketch-->"Import Library"-->"Add Library")
+2. Open the "boneless_relativity" folder in Processing
-2. Run the app, and set the constants.
+3. Run the app, and set the constants.
+4. Add particles before pressing submit.
+Good recomended starting ones are the ones commented out in the main pde file (mass=charge=1, momentum = [1,0,0], x=0,z=0 for both, then x = 100 and x = 400)

 Can host multiple particles, simply add to the ArrayList in "boneless_relativity.pde" or use the (as of writing this documentation) still to be implemented particle adder tool [future]